Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Evaluation and Results

-The two methods based on data generation used for comparison, (\textit{PixelDA$^{+}$} and \textit{GenAlign}), where the generative model is conditioned on novel input data (the real signal in \textit{PixelDA$^{+}$} and the target features in \textit{GenAlign}) perform worse than \textit{FaultSignatureGAN} suggesting it is beneficial to not condition the generative model on unseen input.
-Therefore, these approaches are not used as comparison methods in the following experiments.
-However, the unsupervised DA technique \textit{Unilateral} using the consistency loss improves the baseline performance by a small margin. \textit{Unilateral}$^{*}$, where the label of the healthy target data is used for alignment, results in the highest performance overall. \textit{FaultSignatureGAN} performs within the same range of \textit{Unilateral}$^{*}$ on average.
+The two methods based on data generation used for comparison, (\textit{PixelDA$^{+}$} and \textit{GenAlign}), where the generative model is conditioned on novel input data (the real signal in \textit{PixelDA$^{+}$} and the target features in \textit{GenAlign}) perform worse than \textit{FaultSignatureGAN}.
+These results suggest that it is not beneficial to condition the generative model on unseen input and rely on extrapolation abilities of the generative model as in \textit{GenAlign} and \textit{PixelDA}.
+Therefore, these approaches are not used as comparison methods in the following experiments on the Paderborn dataset.
+From the two unsupervised adversarial alignment approaches (\textit{Unilateral} and \textit{BA3US}), the \textit{Unilateral} approach performed consistently better on all domain shifts. \textit{Unilateral}$^{*}$, where the label of the healthy target data is used for alignment, results in the highest performance compared to all other approaches.
+On average, \textit{FaultSignatureGAN} performs within the same range of \textit{Unilateral}$^{*}$.
+In the following experiments on the Paderborn dataset, only \textit{Unilateral}$^{*}$ is used as a comparison method.

-\textbf{Paderborn:} In the following, we only use the best performing comparison DA method, the \textit{Unilateral}$^{*}$ and neglect those that were not performing well on the CWRU case study.
-Moreover, we focus only on the task of fault type and severity classification in this work (6-class classification).
-Since the size of the domain gap differs considerably from domain 1 to the other three domains (as indicated by the \textit{Baseline} results), we report the results for all DA tasks related to the domain 1 separately.
+\textbf{Paderborn:} In this case study, we only use the best performing comparison DA method \textit{Unilateral}$^{*}$.
+We neglect those that were not performing well on the CWRU case study.
+Moreover, contrary to other publications on the Paderborn case study that focus only on fault type classification (3-class classification), we focus on the task of fault type and severity classification in this work (6-class classification).
+Since the size of the domain gap differs considerably from \textit{domain 1 }to the other three domains (as indicated by the \textit{Baseline} results), we report the results for all DA tasks related to the domain 1 separately.
 Please note that in previous DA studies, the results on these DA tasks were never reported \cite{wang2020missing}.
-In the upper part of \tabref{tab:TwoExpDomainPaderborn}, only the results on domain 0,2 and 3 are reported (smaller domain gaps) and in the lower part all results on DA shifts related to domain 1 are reported (large domain gap).
+Therefore, we report the results separately.
+In the upper part of \tabref{tab:TwoExpDomainPaderborn}, only the results on \textit{domains 0,2} and \textit{3} are reported (smaller domain gaps) and in the lower part all results on DA shifts related to \textit{domain 1 }are reported (large domain gap).